mythZhu/mythzhu.github.com/source/_posts/2014-01-08-what-is-turnkey.markdown

 ------

-[Turnkey Linux][1] is a virtual appliance library that integrates and polishes the very best open source software into ready to use solutions.
+Turnkey Linux is a virtual appliance library that integrates and polishes the very best open source software into ready to use solutions.
 Each virtual appliance is optimized for ease of use and can be deployed in just a few minutes on bare metal, a virtual machine and in the cloud.